C3.2 Read and alter existing code, including code that involves sequential events, and describe how changes to the code affect the outcomes.

 Skill: Reading Code

-Code reading involves interpreting blocks or commands to deduce the meaning of the code.
-This helps the student make predictions about the behavior of the code.
-Code reading is also an important part of debugging, which is the identification and correction of errors in the code, because by reading the code, it is possible for the student to find the reason(s) why the code is not working.
-Note here that this skill does not correspond to the computer reading the code, but rather to the student reading the code to verify it.
+Reading code involves interpreting blocks or commands to deduce the meaning of code.
+This activity helps students make predictions about the behaviour of the code.
+Reading code is also an important part of debugging, which is the identification and correction of errors in code.
+By reading code, it is possible for students to find the reason(s) why the code is not working.
+This skill does not correspond to the computer reading and executing the code, but rather to the student reading code to verify it.

-The student could predict the behavior of the frog before executing the code.
+In the example shown above, students could predict the behaviour of the frog before executing the code.
 In this situation, executing the code would not work because a starting condition (the green flag) is missing.
-Therefore, the student could also find errors in the code as a result of reading it and correct them.
+Therefore, the student might identify and correct this error prior to executing it.

 For example, a code that places Canadian coins in a pattern might place nickels as follows: